-- the sale of the common stock offered by us under this prospectus at an assumed initial public offering price of \$ per share, and our receipt of approximately \$ million in net proceeds from this offering, after deducting the underwriting discount and estimated offering expenses payable by us; - the issuance of 82,000 shares of restricted common stock to our employees in April 2005; - the issuance of 106,000 shares of restricted stock to our senior management team upon completion of this offering; - the issuance of 100,000 shares of common stock issuable upon the exercise of outstanding stock options granted to our independent directors and 35,000 shares of common stock issuable upon the exercise of a warrant granted to an unaffiliated third party; and - the issuance of 12,500 shares of common stock underlying deferred stock units awarded to our independent directors, our pro forma net tangible book value as of March 31, 2005 would have been approximately \$ million (includes the proceeds to be received from the exercise of options for common stock), or \$ per share of common stock.
+- the sale of the common stock offered by us under this prospectus at an assumed initial public offering price of \$ per share, and our receipt of approximately \$ million in net proceeds from this offering, after deducting the underwriting discount and estimated offering expenses payable by us; - the issuance of 82,000 shares of restricted common stock to our employees in April 2005; - the issuance of 106,000 shares of restricted stock to our senior management team upon completion of this offering; - the issuance of 100,000 shares of common stock issuable upon the exercise of outstanding stock options granted to our independent directors and our pro forma net tangible book value as of March 31, 2005 would have been approximately \$ million (includes the proceeds to be received from the exercise of options for common stock), or \$ per share of common stock.
 This amount represents an immediate increase in net tangible book value of \$ per share to existing stockholders prior to this offering and an immediate dilution in pro forma net tangible book value of \$ per share to investors in this offering.
 The following table illustrates this per share dilution: